 - He has used pea plants for his experiments and has discovered the existence of dominant and recessive alleles.

-- Mendelian genetics is only one aspect of the complex mechanism of inheritance, but it still plays a massive role in breeding programs in agriculture and the understanding of human disorders.
+- Mendelian genetics is only one aspect of the complex mechanism of inheritance.
+However, it still plays a massive role in breeding programs in agriculture and understanding human disorders.